 We are a member of ERCOT.
 Within ERCOT, prices for wholesale generation and retail electric sales are unregulated, but services provided by transmission and distribution companies are regulated by the Texas Utility Commission.
 ERCOT serves as the regional reliability coordinating council for member electric power systems in most of Texas.
 ERCOT membership is open to consumer groups, investor and municipally-owned electric utilities, rural electric cooperatives, independent generators, power marketers, river authorities and REPs.
 The ERCOT market includes most of the State of Texas, other than a portion of the panhandle, portions of the eastern part of the state bordering Arkansas and Louisiana and the area in and around El Paso.
 The ERCOT market represents approximately 90% of the demand for power in Texas and is one of the nation's largest power markets.
-The ERCOT market included available generating capacity of over 77,000 megawatts (MW) at December 31, 2014.
+The ERCOT market included available generating capacity of over 77,000 megawatts (MW) as of December 31, 2015.
 Currently, there are only limited direct current interconnections between the ERCOT market and other power markets in the United States and Mexico.

 The ERCOT market operates under the reliability standards set by the North American Electric Reliability Corporation (NERC) and approved by the Federal Energy Regulatory Commission (FERC).
-These reliability standards are administered by the Texas Regional Entity (TRE), a functionally independent division of ERCOT.
+Within ERCOT, these reliability standards are administered by the Texas Reliability Entity (TRE).
 The Texas Utility Commission has primary jurisdiction over the ERCOT market to ensure the adequacy and reliability of electricity supply across the state's main interconnected power transmission grid.
 The ERCOT independent system operator (ERCOT ISO) is responsible for operating the bulk electric power supply system in the ERCOT market.
 Its responsibilities include ensuring that electricity production and delivery are accurately accounted for among the generation resources and wholesale buyers and sellers.
-Unlike certain other regional power markets, the ERCOT market is not a centrally dispatched power pool, and the ERCOT ISO does not procure energy on behalf of its members other than to maintain the reliable operations of the transmission system.
-Members who sell and purchase power are responsible for contracting sales and purchases of power bilaterally.
-The ERCOT ISO also serves as agent for procuring ancillary services for those members who elect not to provide their own ancillary services.